Bylaws of American Academy of Craniomaxillofacial Surgeons, Inc.

 4.2 Annual Meetings of Members.
-The first annual meeting of the Members shall be held within one year after the date of the adoption of these Bylaws.
 Annual meetings of the Members will be held each year at the time of day fixed in accordance with a resolution of the Board and specified in the notice of meeting.

 4.3 Special Meetings of Members.
 Special meetings of the Members may be called by the Board, the President of the Academy, or by the Members holding not less than 25% of the total votes in the Academy.
 Subject to any limitations under Colorado law, the types of business that may be transacted at a special meeting of the Members shall not be limited to business within the purpose or purposes described in the notice of such meeting.

 4.4 Notice of Members’ Meetings.
-Written notice of any meeting of the Members will be given to all Fellows entitled to vote at the meeting.
-The notice of any meeting will state the time and place of the meeting and the items on the agenda. .
+Written notice of any meeting of the Members will be given to all Members at least seven days prior to the meeting.
+The notice of any meeting will state the time and place of the meeting and the items on the agenda.
 If mailed, the notice will be deemed to be delivered five business days after it is deposited in the United States mail, first-class postage prepaid, addressed to the Member at the mailing address for the Member appearing in the Academy’s records.

 4.5 Quorum at Members’ Meeting.
-The presence at a meeting of the Members, in person or by proxy, of Members entitled to cast at least 10% of the votes in the Academy that may be cast on a matter that comes before the meeting constitutes a quorum at any meeting of the Members concerning that matter.
-The Members present in person or by proxy at a duly organized meeting may continue to transact business until adjournment, notwithstanding that some of the Members withdraw, leaving less than a quorum.
+The presence at a meeting of the Members, in person or of Voting Members entitled to cast at least 10% of the votes that may be cast on a matter that comes before the meeting constitutes a quorum at any meeting of the Members concerning that matter.
+The Members present in person at a duly organized meeting may continue to transact business until adjournment, notwithstanding that some of the Members withdraw, leaving less than a quorum.

 4.7 Officers of Meetings.
-At any meeting of the Members, the President of the Academy, or his designee, will act as chairman.
+At any meeting of the Members, the President of the Academy, or his or her designee, will act as chairperson.

 4.8 Expenses of Meetings.
 The Academy will bear the expenses of all annual and special meetings of the Members.

 4.9 Waiver of Notice.
 A waiver of notice of any meeting of the Members, signed by a Member, whether before or after the meeting, is equivalent to giving notice of the meeting to the Member.
-Attendance of a Member at a meeting, either in person or by proxy, constitutes waiver of notice of the meeting except when the Member attends for the express purpose of objecting to the transaction of business because the meeting is not lawfully called or convened.
+Attendance of a Member at a meeting, constitutes waiver of notice of the meeting except when the Member attends for the express purpose of objecting to the transaction of business because the meeting is not lawfully called or convened.

 4.12 Meetings by Telecommunication.
 Any or all of the Members may participate in an annual, regular, or special meeting of the Members by, or the meeting may be conducted through the use of, any means of communication by which all persons participating in the meeting may hear each other during the meeting.
 A Member participating in a meeting by this means is deemed to be present in person at the meeting.

 4.14 Annual Scientific Meeting.
 The Academy shall hold an Annual Meeting with both scientific and business sessions.
-The President of the Academy shall have the privilege of inviting, with or without the payment of guest fees, such individuals, as the Board may deem important to the success of the Annual Scientific Meeting.
-Officers may invite up to four (4) guests and the Local Arrangements Chair, in consultation with the President if not the same person, may invite members of local societies without numerical limitation.
-Invitations to participants in the program and invitations to all residents and fellows in training are not considered invitations from members for the purpose of this limitation.
+The President of the Academy shall have the privilege of inviting, with or without the payment of guest fees, such individuals, as the President may deem important to the success of the Annual Scientific Meeting.
+Trainees and participants in the program may attend when invited and accompanied by an active fellow.
 Residents and fellows in training may be charged an adjusted fee to be established on an annual basis.
 A Fellow in good standing may nominate a non-member co-investigator to present an abstract at the annual meeting and they will be charged the resident’s adjusted registration fee.